Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Will Your Warranty Replace Standard Equipment with an Efficient Equivalent?

-When a covered appliance or system can't be repaired, most home warranty companies replace it with a functional equivalent — meaning similar features and capacity — not necessarily the same brand or model.
+When a covered appliance or system can't be repaired, most home warranty companies replace it with a functional equivalent, meaning similar features and capacity, not necessarily the same brand or efficiency tier.
 In most cases, this means you may receive a standard-efficiency replacement even if your failed unit was high-efficiency.

-For code-related upgrades (for example, when a new installation must meet current building codes), American Home Shield's ShieldPlatinum plan includes up to $1,000 in code upgrade coverage, which can offset some of the added cost of compliant, higher-efficiency equipment during a repair or replacement.
+For code-related upgrades (for example, when a new installation must meet current building codes), American Home Shield's ShieldPlatinum plan covers up to $250 per agreement term for modifications, code requirements, and permits, which can help cover the cost to extend or adjust lines, relocate equipment, or pay for permit fees.
+For more on this topic, see our guide on home warranty code upgrades coverage.

 Standard Replacement Policy